 LXR Marketplace provides free SEO tools for small businesses that generate website sitemaps and competitor analysis.

-This tool also allows you to compare your SEO performance, as well as keyword analysis, with that of your competitors.
+This tool also allows you to compare your SEO performance and keyword analysis with that of your competitors.

-The four unique applications that are offered with the software package include Website Auditor, SEO Spyglass, Rank Tracker and Link Assistant.
+The four unique applications offered with the software package include Website Auditor, SEO Spyglass, Rank Tracker, and Link Assistant.

-It offers an extensive competitor research tool, which includes ranking analysis, keyword research, and content optimization features.
+It offers an extensive competitor research tool, including ranking analysis, keyword research, and content optimization features.

 Make the most out of your research